patrickfav/armadillo/README.md

   data on an Android device.
 Unfortunately, due to the massive fragmentation in the ecosystem properly handling and using the Android Keystore System is not easy and has [some major drawbacks](https://issuetracker.google.com/issues/36983155).
-  Due to working in a security relevant field I have a lot of exigence with this technology, therefore the decision was made to not support it _for this implementation_ i.e. to keep it simple.
+  Due to working in a security relevant field I have a lot of experience with this technology, therefore the decision was made to not support it _for this implementation_ i.e. to keep it simple.
 * **Use of data obfuscation**: To disguise the actual data format and appear